someoneplanet/GelatekHub/README.md

-# Gelatek Hub - Reborn.
+# Gelatek Hub

+# Leave a star if you like this

 # What does this hub offer?
   - Full R15 and R6 Support.